smoke-and-blur/erg0/README.md

 ```

 > [!TIP]
-> A cool trick is to use `!notify` as a falsy value to make it more descriptive:
+> 💡 A cool trick is to use `!notify` as a falsy value to make it more descriptive:

 ```js
 onclick(e=>alert('hello'), !notify) // will not trigger DOM updates
 ```

+## 🧠 Full Example

 ```js
 let count = 0